ws-garcia/VBA-CSV-interface/docs/examples/exportation-examples.md

 	Set CSVix = Nothing 'Terminate the current instance End Sub
 ```
-The [EXAMPLE3] shows how you can export all the data in VBA array to a CSV file without check the RFC-4180 standard’s rules.
+The [EXAMPLE3] shows how you can export all the data in VBA array to a CSV file without check the RFC-4180 specs rules.
 Each field CSV of the output file need to be escaped by desired char.
 The procedure presented in the [EXAMPLE3] can be used in whatever circumstance.

 See also
 :[QuotationMode](https://ws-garcia.github.io/VBA-CSV-interface/api/enumerations/quotationmode.html), [EscapeType](https://ws-garcia.github.io/VBA-CSV-interface/api/enumerations/escapetype.html).